 Just like any other marketing channel, a CRM system for email marketing works to procure, nurture, engage, and re-engage subscribers with the help of collected and stored data.
 It proves to be a unified hub for all the collected user details along with their behavioral and preferential data and inputs for every customer lifecycle stage.

-Email Service Providers (ESPs) like Salesforce Marketing Cloud, Mailchimp, HubSpot, and Marketo, come with a built-in CRM tool that allows all the advanced features designed specifically for email campaigns.
+Email Service Providers (ESPs) like Salesforce Marketing Cloud, Mailchimp, HubSpot, and Marketo, come with a built-in CRM campaign management tool that allows all the advanced features designed specifically for email campaigns.
 Similarly, many bespoke CRMs like Zoho, Agile, and Insightly, provide basic to advanced email marketing services in order to fulfill full-service marketing solutions.

-Must-have CRM Features for Email Campaigns
+Must-have Features for CRM with Email Marketing

 Emails acquire 40x more customer acquisitions than Facebook and Twitter.
 There is so much you can achieve with the help of betterment tools like CRM.
 Data is the future, and when you know how to personalize your users’ email experience with its help, you excel.